With Bubble (https://bubble.io) you can build and host a web application without writing any code!

 3.G) Now you should add more parameters to the call - one for each field in the template.

-For each one, leave the "Value" as blank and disable "Private" so that the value of the parameter can be populated dynamically from an input field in your Bubble app.
+Leave the "Value" blank and disable "Private" so that the value of the parameter can be populated dynamically from an input field in your Bubble app.

 Step 4: Create a new Data Type to store the generated File.